The Massachusetts Travel Order Is Being Replaced With An Advisory - Here's What Will Change

 BOSTON (CBS) — Since August 1, 2020, anyone arriving in Massachusetts has been subject to a travel order, in an effort to prevent new coronavirus cases from entering the state.
 But that’s about to change on Monday, March 22, with a travel advisory replacing Gov. Charlie Baker’s order.

 No longer will anyone need to fill out the travel form – and potentially face fines of $500 if they don’t.
-Instead, most travelers will simply be asked to quarantine if they’ve been out of Massachusetts for more than a day.READ MORE: Boston Police Investigating After Man Killed In Charlestown Shooting
+Instead, most travelers will simply be asked to quarantine if they’ve been out of Massachusetts for more than a day.READ MORE: What's Open, What's Closed When Massachusetts Begins Reopening Phase 4 Monday

-“The new travel advisory will urge all persons entering Massachusetts, including returning residents. . . to quarantine for 10 days upon their arrival if they have been out of the state for 24 hours or more,” Baker’s administration said in this week’s announcement.READ MORE: More New Hampshire Colleges Plan To Fully Reopen In Fall
+“The new travel advisory will urge all persons entering Massachusetts, including returning residents. . . to quarantine for 10 days upon their arrival if they have been out of the state for 24 hours or more,” Baker’s administration said in this week’s announcement.READ MORE: Coronavirus In Massachusetts: Today's Developments

-The state listed the following exceptions to the new advisory:MORE NEWS: Maple Celebrations Return In Some States, With Precautions
+The state listed the following exceptions to the new advisory:MORE NEWS: Love On The Front Lines: Couple Meets While Working At Worcester DCU Field Hospital

 - Anyone who is returning to Massachusetts after an absence of fewer than 24 hours.